 France, being a traditionally Catholic country, sticks to the roots of Valentine’s Day.
 The French employ the term “Saint Valentin.”.
 Relics of Saint Valentine of Terin are in a church in the town of Rougemaure, Gard.
 Spain also refers to the day as “Saint Valentin.”
 The celebration activities are the same as the rest of the West.

 Romania started celebrating the festival in recent years.
-Lastly, Scandinavia began celebrating the holiday in the 1960s, where much of the customs resemble that of the UK.
+Lastly, Scandinavia began celebrating the holiday in the 1960s, where much of the customs resemble the UK.

-Sara is a writer and historian who lives in the Twin Cities.
+Liz is a writer who lives in Minneapolis.

 You’re on St. Valentine: Valentine’s Day and its Origin page.